RMITLibrary/easy_cite/markdown/rmitharvard.md

 Where the author is an organisation, use the name of the organisation as the author.

-When the author's name is an organisation, you can use the shortened name form for your in-text references in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'OECD' rather than 'Organisation for Economic Co-operation and Development'.
+When the author's name is an organisation, you can use the shortened name form for your in-text citations in parentheses if the organisation uses it regularly and it has become commonly accepted, e.g. 'OECD' rather than 'Organisation for Economic Co-operation and Development'.
 This saves you space.
 The full name is provided in the reference list.

 #### In-text citation: Direct quotes